Koni2020/pyLiang/README.md

 # pyLiang
-What is the Liang causality test?
+# What is the pyLiang?